Topic-specific atlases relating to a range of topics are presented below.

 The level of Potentially Preventable Hospitalisations (PPHs) is an accepted measure of health system performance and, despite its limitations, can geographically highlight areas of concern where rates of hospitalisation are high or to investigate why in other instances rates are low.

 The aim of these studies, for the whole population and for the Aboriginal and Torres Strait Islander population, is to identify the geographic and temporal persistence of PPHs across Australia for Aboriginal and Torres Strait Islander people.
 It follows on from work by Duckett and Griffiths (2016) published as “Perils of Place: identifying hotspots of health inequalities”.
-This study provides a framework to identify the existence of areas with persistently high PPH rates over time known as “PPH hotspots” and provides core principles to highlight areas where interventions can be targeted.
+These studies provide a framework to identify the existence of areas with persistently high PPH rates over time known as “PPH hotspots” and provide core principles to highlight areas where interventions can be targeted.
 We hope that these new analyses, and their presentation in geographical maps, heat map graphs and data sheets, will provide information that is useful to the various levels of the health system, from state and territory health agencies to local and regional health networks and boards, PHNs and primary care practitioners, in working together with an aim to reducing the level of PPHs through improved primary health care outcomes at the local area level.

 Regional Centres Atlas